ppnv/testnet_guides/README.md

 On this page you can find guides to most popular crypto projects ✅

-You can see my portfolio on the website: 🖥 https://ppnv.space
+You can see my portfolio on the my website: 🖥 https://ppnv.space

 Contacts: <br>
 Telegram: @styd_tr <br>